markni/wp2ghost/README.md

 wp2ghost
 ========

-Convert wordpress XML export data into a JSON file that ghost can import
+Convert wordpress XML export data (WordPress eXtended RSS or WXR) into a JSON file that ghost can import

 ![](http://nagi.ca/u/769a93e5e676.png)

+##system requirement

+- need have nodejs installed

 ##installation